-Study Drama if you enjoy working with others, have a lively imagination and a keen interest in Theatre.
+Drama is the ideal subject for you if you enjoy working with others, have a lively imagination and a keen interest in Theatre.
 Drama builds confidence, improves communication skills and allows you to be creative.
 Like all the Arts, Drama helps us make sense of the world.

 WHAT DOES THE COURSE INVOLVE?

 - Study of one set play - Blood Brothers.
 This is explored through both practical and written approaches.

 - Creating your own work based on a stimulus/theme of your choice.